mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.3.1/operations/alertmanager/slack/index.md

 See the [Alertmanager configuration documentation](https://prometheus.io/docs/alerting/configuration/) and the [Slack configuration section](https://prometheus.io/docs/alerting/configuration/#slack_config) for a detailed overview of how to create a configuration file with a Slack receiver.

-See the following example of a basic configuration file that is set up with a Slack receiver.
+Below is an example of a simple configuration file with a Slack receiver.
 The configuration file *must* be named `config.yml`.
 In this example, the Slack channel is set to `#prometheus-alerts`.
 You can set this to another existing Slack channel, or create the Slack channel `#prometheus-alerts`.